 India’s knowledge of the northern latitudes of the lands of Uttara Kuru is in Vālmīki Rāmāyaṇa (Crit.
 Ed.
 42.57) in which Sugrīva tells his followers: “Don’t venture beyond Uttara Kuru.
 The region beyond, where unending night broods, is unknown to us.”
 This indicates knowledge of the unending night of the Siberian winter.

-Śaka शक (Greek: Σάκαι, Sákai), Shaka, Scythians, is the name in Sanskrit for the nomads on the Eurasian Steppe and the Tarim Basin speaking various Aryan languages.
+Who were the people that lived in Uttara Kuru and Uttara Madra? Śaka शक (Greek: Σάκαι, Sákai), Shaka, Scythians, is the name in Sanskrit for the nomads speaking various Aryan languages who lived in these regions.
 According to Herodotus, the Achaemenid Empire called all of Scythians as “Saka”.
 They most definitely were composed of many groups (just as the term Indian means different languages and ethnicities) and they were to be found from Tarim Basin to the Danube in Europe.
 An inscription dated to the reign of Xerxes I (r.
 486–465 BC) has them coupled with the Dahae (Dāsa, दास) people of Central Asia.